Maelus-999/Msharp/README.md

 Welcome to M#!

+### For now you can't download it because its still in developpment

 M# is a programming language designed for developing applications/small or large projects.

 ## How to use M#